 Rooms will be inspected by staff after use, but it is individual’s responsibility to request deposit refund.
 If room is not left as found, WPL reserves right to keep deposit.
-Deposits may be left on file for fiscal year; if deposits are not picked up by September 30, WPL staff will contact person to see if deposit should be shredded, mailed back, picked up, or sent to Cozad Library Foundation as a donation.
+Repeated offenses of not leaving the room as was initially found may result in loss of privilege of room use.
+Deposits may be left on file for fiscal year (October 1); if deposits are not picked up by September 30, WPL staff will contact person to see if deposit should be shredded, mailed back, picked up, or sent to Cozad Library Foundation as a donation.
 If no response from contact person after 3 attempts, deposit will be considered a donation to Cozad Library Foundation and will not be refunded.

 Use of the library's Meeting Room or Board Room DOES NOT constitute an endorsement of any organization's policies or beliefs.
 No announcement, press release, flyer, etc., may state or imply that group or meeting is sponsored/ endorsed by library unless group has prior written approval from Library Director.

 The Wilson Public Library parking lot is designed primarily to meet the operational needs of the Library.
 The size of the lot was determined by the City of Cozad as being the amount of space needed to serve the needs of the library’s patrons and staff during its normal hours of operation.
 It is also available for use by designated organizations which have contracted for the use of the public library’s meeting rooms and by other organizations.
 These include:

 Library and library-sponsored programs and meetings